William Andrew Quarles: Postbellum

 Following the war, Quarles resumed his law career in Clarksville and was a trustee of the Tennessee Orphans Society in 1867.
 He was a member of the Methodist Episcopal Church, and continued his Masonic activities, becoming a Royal Arch Mason in 1865 and joining the Knights Templar in 1871.
 He was again a presidential elector in 1872, supporting Horace Greeley in his unsuccessful candidacy.
 Resuming his own political career, Quarles failed to garner enough support for the United States Senate in 1874, finishing well behind former President Andrew Johnson in balloting in the Tennessee legislature.
-He was subsequently elected to the State Senate, serving in the 39th (1875–77) and 45th (1887–89) General Assemblies.
+He was subsequently elected to the State Senate, serving in the 39th (1875–77) and 45th (1887–89) General Assemblies as a Democrat.
 He was a delegate to the Democratic National Conventions of 1880 and 1884 and served on Democratic State Executive Committee in 1882.

 Quarles was married three times—first to a cousin, Miss Poindexter, then to Alice Vivian, and the third marriage to yet another cousin, Mrs. Louisa (Meriwether) Barker, daughter of Dr. Charles Hunter Meriwether.
 Quarles had one son, William A.

 Quarles died at his father-in-law's estate, "Meriville," in Todd County, Kentucky, and was buried in Flat Lick Presbyterian Church graveyard, Christian County, Kentucky.